bachelor-2014/report/v2/human_interaction.md

 ## User interface in Splotbot

-The splotbot keeps its heritage as a 3D printer, as outlined in [@gutierrez2012, p.
-43-48] all interactions to the splotbot goes directly through G-Code.
+The Splotbot keeps its heritage as a 3D printer, as outlined in [@gutierrez2012, p.
+43-48].
+All interactions to the Splotbot goes directly through G-Code.
 This means that in order for a user to use the Splotbot she has to be proficient with G-Code or use a piece of software designed for this purpose.
 In the thesis, Pronterface is